bovinehero/hunt-showdown/README.md

 + All Pages on the website have:

   + A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is the logo text and to to the right of the navigation bar is an animated CSS hamburger menu which gives access to the website pages.
 To allow a good user experience of the site, the navigation bar is a minimal height and sticky to allow intra site navigation at any point in scrolling the various pages.
 The hamburger was implemented to give the site a clean look and to promote a good mobile first user experience, anecdotally users are used to seeing the burger icon when on mobile devices to navigate a site, and because a non javascript burger menu would provide ample practice with CSS animations I adapted code from [Erik Terwan](https://codepen.io/erikterwan/pen/EVzeRP) to implement the CSS burger.
+    + User Stories Covered: 2
     + Nav menu closed. <br> ![nav menu closed](docs/images/feature-menu-closed.png)

     + Nav menu open. <br> ![nav menu open](docs/images/feature-menu-open.png)

   + A footer which contains social media icon links to Facebook, Twitter, YouTube, Instagram, Discord, GitHub and GitLab pages.
 Additionally there is also a note of copyright for my work.
 Icons were used to keep the footer clean and tight and because they are universally recognisable.
+The links out to social media not only provide a way to contact the company but also a way to keep up to date with upcoming events and features.
+    + User Stories Covered: 4, 5, 7, 8, 10
     + Footer. <br> ![nav menu closed](docs/images/feature-footer.png)

   +  As this project is part of a portfolio of work hosted on my personal domain of bovinehero.com I included my favicon image from the parent site which thanks to the github hosting engine auto presents itself in the address tab of the website.